 1k

-The Finance Bill, 2024 brings a major change for partnership firms through the proposal to introduce new TDS provisions in Section 194T of the Income Tax Act, 1961.
-This is aimed at bringing within the ambit of TDS payments made to partners such as salary, remuneration, commission, bonus and interest.
+The Government budget 2024 has brought several changes, and one of those major changes is for partnership firms through the proposal to introduce new Tax Deducted at Source (TDS) provisions in Section 194T of the Income Tax Act, 1961.
+This is aimed at bringing within the ambit of TDS payments made to partners, such as salary, remuneration, commission, bonus, and interest, as mentioned in the Union Budget 2024-25 PDF.
 Currently, there is no provision for TDS on such payments.

-Proposed Section 194T makes it obligatory for partnership firms to deduct TDS at the rate of 10% on payments aggregating more than Rs.20,000 in any financial year.
+Proposed Section 194T makes it obligatory for partnership firms to deduct Tax Deducted at Source at the rate of 10% on payments aggregating more than Rs.
+20,000 in any financial year.

-For TDS purposes all payments made to a partner including salary, remuneration, commission, bonus or interest will be aggregated and treated as one combined amount.
+For Tax Deducted at Source purposes, all payments made to a partner, including salary, remuneration, commission, bonus, or interest, will be aggregated and treated as one combined amount.

-Therefore even if individual payments are below Rs.20,000 they will still be liable for deduction of TDS if the entire aggregate sum exceeds this threshold.
+Therefore, even if individual payments are below Rs.
+20,000, they will still be liable for the deduction of Tax Deducted at Source if the entire aggregate sum exceeds this threshold.

-194T (1) Any person being a firm responsible for paying any sum like salary, remuneration, commission, bonus or interest to a partner of the firm shall at time of credit of such sum to the account of the partner (including any capital account) or at time of payment thereof whichever is earlier deduct income-tax thereon @10%.
+(1) Any person being a firm responsible for paying any sum like salary, remuneration, commission, bonus, or interest to a partner of the firm shall, at the time of credit of such sum to the account of the partner (including any capital account) or at the time of payment thereof whichever is earlier deduct income-tax thereon @10%.

 (2) No deduction shall be made under subsection (1), where such sum or aggregate of such sums does not exceed twenty thousand rupees credited or paid by the firm to a partner during the financial year.”